 Have you heard of Mint?
 If not, chances are you’re living in the dark ages when it comes to financial management.
 Reading on just about any personal finance blog, you’ll eventually come across Mint.

 Why?
 Everyone talks about it because it’s one of the most versatile apps for money management.
 It doesn’t just help with budgeting, or investments, or managing debts; Mint helps with all of that and more.
-For in depth details about the app, click here to read our review.
 Today, I’ll be going over what I see as the most important aspects of the app.

 This is my favorite part of the app.
 I’m a busy guy.
 So, it’s almost impossible for me to sit down for a couple of hours a week manage all of my accounts.
 I’ve got to remember websites, passwords, and other data.
 Once I get into the accounts, the pen and paper method of tracking just doesn’t work for me.
 With Mint, it’s possible to link all of my accounts.
 Therefore, all I need to do is log into my Mint dashboard and everything is there on display for me.
 I can access everything I need in one place!